Phone 1800 444 396

 SuperStream is the national standard for sending super contributions electronically between employers, funds and the ATO.
 Under SuperStream 3.0, several improvements help reduce errors and speed up processing times:

 • Member Verification Request (MVR): Lets you confirm an employee’s super fund details before payment to prevent errors.
+MVR is expected to become more widely available through payment providers, helping employers validate member details before contributions are made.

 • Super fund changes: Payroll and clearing house systems will get early alerts about major fund changes, like mergers, so you can redirect contributions quickly.

-After 30 June 2026, QuickSuper will no longer be available through Brighter Super.
+QuickSuper is longer available through Brighter Super.

 Our clearing house partner, SuperChoice, is available and offered to all of our employers at no cost.